At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Depending on your policy and your level of Hospital cover, some chemotherapy treatments are covered by health insurance.
 Log into your Member Centre or mobile app to check your level of cover, or contact us and we’ll check for you.

-It’s important to clarify what type of chemotherapy you receive.
-You’ll be considered an admitted patient if you receive chemotherapy daily, so long as the hospital has an agreement with CBHS and admits you as a day patient.
-You won’t be able to claim for services delivered as an outpatient.
+When you do look into what your level of cover is, it’s important to clarify some details of your chemotherapy treatment.
+You’ll be covered for chemotherapy if the hospital has an agreement with CBHS and admits you as a day patient.
+However, you won’t be able to claim for services delivered as an outpatient.

 With CBHS Hospital cover you may also be eligible for a home-based cancer support program.
-These programs can help improve your quality of life through support from psychologists, exercise physiologists and dietitians who are experienced in dealing with the complex needs of people undergoing cancer treatment.
-CBHS member Kristine benefited from cancer support at home after a hospital stay for cancer treatment.
+These programs can help improve your quality of life through support from psychologists, exercise physiologists and dietitians.
+All of these health professionals are experienced in dealing with the complex needs of people undergoing cancer treatment.

 All information contained in this article is intended for general information purposes only.
 The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.